eamaya82/kids-coding-learning/README.md

 ## Project maintainers

 This project is maintained by @eamaya82.
 Use of this project under the [MIT License](LICENSE).

-## To-do list / Roadmap:
+## Roadmap:
-pending developments, any idea or improvement is well received
+any idea or improvement is well received

+- [ ] Game modes: Pair, drag and drop to match up
+- [ ] Game modes: Seeks, look for the equal card
+- [ ] Game modes: Press, move the thing towards the objective
+- [ ] Game modes: Programin, choose the order of the commands to reach the objective
+- [ ] switch animals (fish, frog, snake, etc)
+- [ ] levels
+- [ ] Config / setings
+- [ ] Text (englis and spanish)
+- [ ] Sounds
+- [ ] React Native

+## To-do list
+pending developments

 - [ ] different game modes
   - [x] Game core